Twelfth-Hour/exambnb/README.md

 2. For the extension, inside chrome move to `chrome://extensions` and switch on the **developer mode** and click on **load unpacked**.
 A popup opens where you select the entire **extension** folder.

+After this, you can either use the step 3 or step 4 to run the react application

 3. For using the react web application, direct inside the **admin** folder and do the following:

 ```